 A study by The Society of Occupational Medicine found that wearing compression stockings significantly decreased lower limb venous pressure in nurses who stood for very long hours.
 The data found that compression stockings protected against oxidative stress in those who work in long-standing occupations.

 I have been wearing graduated 30mm compression stockings for about the last 4 weeks during my 12 hour ER shifts.
 It has been a drastically better experience for me.
 I wouldn’t even consider going into work without them at this point because my legs start to hurt so badly by the end of the day.

 Pregnancy exacerbates the problem of varicose veins and other venous issues since being pregnant increases blood flow in women by 50%.
 There are days when I hardly sit except for my 1 hour lunch break.
 That is a long time for anyone, much less a nurse who is already 7 months pregnant.
 If I didn’t wear compression stockings at this point, I don’t think I would even be able to make it through a shift.

-Compression stockings help increase circulation of blood flow and oxygen by helping increase the velocity, or speed of blood flow.
+Compression socks help increase circulation of blood flow and oxygen by helping increase the velocity, or speed of blood flow.
 By squeezing on the legs, the veins carrying blood to the heart are compressed.
 Think of how when you squeeze a hose, it squirts the water out faster.
 With compression stockings, the same volume of blood is able to move up the leg, but it has less area in which to move.

 When I first started wearing compression stockings during my pregnancy I wasn’t happy about it.
 My doctor recommended them for me because she knew I was a nurse.
 I wore the ankle to waist 20-30mmHg compression stockings, and they are tight!
 It is not an exaggeration to say that it took at least 5 minutes to pull them up and get them situated.
 They are especially difficult to put on with a 7th month pregnant belly.
 I felt (and probably looked) like an awkward whale putting them on.